Careers at Siegel

 • Other duties as assigned

-• Working with the Grantmaking team, assist in evaluating potential research grantee projects, and help to source new opportunities
+• Working with the Grantmaking team, assist in evaluating potential research projects and grantees, and help source new opportunities

 Qualifications

-• Ideal candidates would have or expect to soon complete a PhD level course of study conducting research in a relevant field (see above); though we would also consider candidates with a masters degree or equivalent experience if research interests are aligned with one or more of our interest areas, in particular Workforce and Infrastructure.
+• Ideal candidates would have or expect to soon complete a PhD level course of study conducting research in a relevant field (see above); though we would also consider candidates with a masters degree or equivalent experience if research interests are aligned with one or more of our interest areas.

 • Intellectual curiosity and a willingness to explore adjacent fields of study